Image

 What Are Common Defenses Against Child Pornography Charges in Mexico, MO?

-Unintentional Possession Defense
+An Unintentional Possession Defense

-Accidental Possession Defense
+An Accidental Possession Defense

 A “Not Child Porn” Defense

-This defense is based on the prosecution’s burden to prove that material in question involves any individual under the age of 18.
-Additionally, if the material serves a scientific, religious, or educational purpose it should not be considered child pornography.
+This defense is based on the prosecution’s burden to prove that material in question involves anyone under the age of 18.
+If the material serves a scientific, religious, or educational purpose, it may be argued that it should not be classified as child pornography.

 Illegal Search and Seizure

-Law enforcement may make procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
+Law enforcement often makes procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
 The defense team at Combs Waterkotte is vigilant in safeguarding your rights, future, and best interests.
 Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of that warrant.
 If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.

 Entrapment